ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a lightweight chatbot with powerful AI inside.
+Breadbot is a new concept of chatterbot for knowledge management.
-* Opened both code and corpus
+* Open source code & corpus
-* More than 1000,000 corpus
+* Huge amount of corpus
-* Very easy to deploy & use
+* Easy to deploy & use
 * Fast response
 * Support WeChat